We don’t support this browser anymore.

 Our view

-Novo Nordisk is a leading provider of diabetes-care products such as insulin.
-Currently, the key growth driver is its range of GLP-1 products for the treatment of type 2 diabetes and, more controversially, as a weight-loss aid.
+Novo Nordisk’s fastest-growing products are its range of GLP-1 injections for the treatment of type 2 diabetes and, more controversially, as a weight-loss aid.

 But concerns are emerging about the long-term safety of GLP-1 and Novo has attracted criticism for its marketing practices for one of its other obesity treatments.
 Potential restrictions on usage and marketing, as well as emerging competition, are risks to watch out for further down the line.

 A dominant market share and attractive end markets would be enough to attract investors' attention on their own, but Novo also runs a pretty tight ship operationally.
 That's allowed the group to boast operating profit margins consistently over 40%.
-There are some headwinds to margins as Novo seeks to internalise more of its supply chain and drive the research agenda, but overall management is confident of further expansion.
+There are some headwinds to margins as Novo seeks to internalise more of its supply chain and drive the research agenda, but overall they remain very robust,

 Manufacturing bottlenecks still seem to be the main constraint on growth across the business.
-Despite these challenges, the group expects operating profit to grow between 22-30% this year - hardly a snail's pace.
-The strong financial position means it can afford the $11bn pledged to acquire three manufacturing sites from Catalent later this year.
+Despite these challenges, the group expects operating profit to grow between 21-27% this year - hardly a snail's pace.

 Environmental, social and governance (ESG) risk